NibblerOfToes/Accord/README.md

 # Week 7

 **Monday, 01/09/25**
+Today I worked through the example document to set up a basic html/css page.
+However, i deleted most of the code as I didn't need the contact cards, and began writing my own to better format my headers.

 **Tuesday, 02/09/25**
+Today I worked a lot on my homepage, placing my headers in the desired places on the page the same way I had designed them in my figma, before creating places to see both public and private messages as well as a timetable icon in the top left.
+Additionally, I coloured my page using CSS and gave it some small design touches such as the rounding of corners.

 **Thursday, 04/09/25**
+Today I finalised formatting the layout and design of my homepage, before presenting my homepage to my client (although it was slightly behind schedule).

 # Week 8

 **Monday, 08/09/25**
+Today I created two additional pages for my timetable and chat pages, before beginning to deign my timetable page.
+It was fairly simple, as I followed my figma design and created 8 blank grey boxes (which will later change colour/text once I implement functionality), as well as a bar at the top that will eventually show the current/upcoming class.

 **Tuesday, 09/09/25**
+Today, I quickly finished my timetable page by adding a logo in the corner, before beginning on the design of my chat page.
+I divided the page into two columns the same way I designed in my figma, before creating a series of little grey boxes for contact cards and a (very basic) set of bubbles and a messaging bar for the actual messages.

 **Wednesday, 10/09/25**
+Today I finalised the layout and design of my chat page, before presenting all three of my pages to my client.

 # Week 9